zhongfu/tp/docs/UserGuide.md

 Format: `clear`

-Example: `clear` removes all employees and jobs from the application.
+Example: `clear` removes all employees and jobs from PeopleSoft.

 [Return to the Table of Contents](#toc)